 Hardest Requirement: You’ll need to demonstrate proper CPR technique on a training device to complete requirement 7 and earn the First Aid merit badge.
 This can typically only be done during an official CPR certification course.

 Hardest Requirement: Requirement 3 for the Swimming merit badge has you demonstrating various strokes for 150 yards.
 However, if you’re able to swim this won’t be too difficult.
-The hardest requirement for Biking will be to complete a 20 mile hike.
-For Cycling, you’ll need to complete a 50 mile bike ride.
+The hardest requirement for Hiking will be to complete a 20-mile hike.
+For Cycling, you’ll need to complete a 50-mile bike ride.
 Yikes!

 Overall Difficulty: 6.